ANRGUSC/chatlang/README.md

-# Role-Play Chat for Language Learning
+# Chatlang: Role-Play Chat for Language Learning

-## Welcome!
+## Web App Usage

 Chatlang is a language learning tool that allows you to role-play different characters in a target language of your choosing.
 Unlike a traditional chatbot which offers a single window for conversation, this tool offers two side-by-side windows with different purposes.